 Hopefully you’ll have an afternoon departure and can sleep a little late and enjoy another fantastic Sule Shangri La breakfast.
 Time for some final shopping at the 2000 shops of Scott Market, just across the street?
 You’ll be driven to the airport according to your individual departure time, and bid a fond farewell.
 You’ll miss this place, but fortunately you’ll have a slew of great new images to show off, along with unforgettable memories that will continue to resonate for a very long time…

-*Please note the above itinerary is a brief sample only, subject to change, but only for the better!
-A fully detailed itinerary and 40-page information kit concerning traveling for photography in Myanmar will be sent to all registered participants approximately 100 days prior to tour start date.
+*Please note the above itinerary is only a brief.
+A 30+ page detailed schedule and information kit concerning traveling for photography in Myanmar will be sent to all participants approximately 100 days prior to tour start date.

 Golden Rock + Hpa An Buddha Caves